precurse/ansible-smartos_provision/README.md

 SmartOS Provision
 =========

-This role provisions virtual machine on a SmartOS host using Ansible.
+This role provisions virtual machines on a SmartOS host using Ansible.

 Requirements
 ------------